How to reset your Wordpress password

 Where username is the user whose password you'd like to change, and <new password> if the password you'd like to set.

-WordPress.org has a full online command reference for WP CLI.
+WordPress.org has a full online command reference for WP CLI (external link opens in a new window).